How to check listening ports and applications on Linux:

 - Method 3: Using the fuser command.

-How to add a port to the firewall in Linux?
+How to find the process ID in Linux?